 Interestingly, if you have sensitive, oily skin, acne, eczema, or premature signs of aging such as wrinkles and skin laxity, these are conditions that cannabidiol has been scientifically shown to address and remedy, naturally.

-#1 CBD Can Decrease Signs of Stress
+#1 CBD Skin Benefit: It Can Decrease Signs of Stress

 In our ever-evolving, chaotic society, stress finds a way into each of our lives.
 We are often overwhelmed with work tasks, family responsibilities, social media distractions, and external societal constructs to behave or look a certain way.
 These growing forces can produce a stress response in the body, inducing the release of cortisol in the brain which can in turn sensitize skin and make it more reactive.
-One method to combat these internal and external effects is the use of adaptogens, including CBD, which are a class of medicinal herbs that promote physical, chemical, and biological harmony.
+One method to combat these internal and external effects is the use of adaptogens, including CBD oil for skin, which are a class of medicinal herbs that promote physical, chemical, and biological harmony.

 Did you know skin, the body’s largest organ, has its own endocannabinoid system?
 The living, breathing skin is a fussy organ, highly affected by one’s inner state.
 When stress overwhelms the skin organ, the body can produce excessive perspiration and oil sebum.
 Furthermore, when the body’s inner state is off-balance, the endocannabinoid system sends unwanted signals to the skin that can influence skin ailments associated with stress such as psoriasis, rosacea, and eczema.
 When applied topically, CBD cannabinoid molecules target skin’s own natural endocannabinoid receptors.
 They help reduce skin’s stress response, create harmony, and improve skin equanimity, allowing blood circulation to flow more optimally.

-#2 CBD Can Reduce Skin Inflammation
+#2 CBD Oil on Skin Can Reduce Inflammation

 Believe it or not, skin inflammation is a leading cause for many of those itchy, red, unwanted skin ailments we all dread.
 So what causes inflammation on the skin?
 According to Healthline, “Skin inflammation can be caused by a variety of factors, including immune system dysfunction, an allergic reaction, or an infection.”
 Effectively, when unhealthy cells or infectious microbes invade the immune system, our skin senses an attack.
 The sebaceous glands secrete excess sebum, often resulting in conditions like skin sensitivity, acne, and dermatitis.